crisvp/msplit/README.md

 All you need is a C compiler and GNU make.
 Tested on MacOS, but should run on anything.

 Edit the Makefile if you need to and then just run `make install`.
+If you want to create a Debian package, run: `debuild -i -us -uc -b`

 ## Example